mssm-labmmol/profiler/README.md

 [DEAP](https://github.com/DEAP/deap) and
 [scikit-learn](https://github.com/scikit-learn/scikit-learn), which
 should be automatically installed by `setuptools` when following the instructions below.

+## Recommended Installation

-It also requires the `numpy` C header files and the GNU Scientific Library (GSL) header files.
+The recommended installation also requires the `numpy` C header files and the GNU Scientific Library (GSL) header files.
 Therefore, you will face issues if you do not have GSL installed or if your `numpy` installation does not include the header files.
 For the APT package manager, this can be remedied with